joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/23/crosswords/daily-puzzle-2025-11-24.html

 **NFC North pecking order and the irrepressible Chiefs: Our experts' Week 12 takeaways**\
-`Also: Is Jahmyr Gibbs the best running back in football?
-And who's got the upper hand in the race for the AFC's top seed?`\
+`Also, is Jahmyr Gibbs the best running back in football?
+And who has the upper hand in the race for the AFC's top seed?`\
 https://nytimes.com/athletic/6831359/2025/11/23/nfl-takeaways-week-12-scores-results/

 **Terry Crews serenades F1 Las Vegas Grand Prix podium finishers in pink LEGO Cadillac**\